Legi0n17/Legi0n17/README.md

 *   🌍  I'm based in INDIA
 *   ✉️  You can contact me at [1617.sid@gmail.com](mailto:1617.sid@gmail.com)
 *   🧠  I'm learning Cyber Security and WEB D.
-*   🤝  I'm open to collaborating on any project related to cyber security and web d.
+*   🤝  I'm open to collaborating on any project related to cyber security.
 *   ⚡  I play video games in my spare time.

 LANGUAGES & TOOLS: